claudio-cruz/taskify_app/README.md

 7. React: In building user interfaces, I prefer using React, a powerful JavaScript library that allows me to create dynamic, reusable, and responsive web applications efficiently.
 8. Bootstrap: For a responsive and consistent layout and design, I turn to Bootstrap, reducing the CSS code and unnecessary extra css files.

 ---
 ## Testing

+### *Back-End manual testing*

+1. Profiles data:
+- [x] Upon completion of the sign-up form, a new user's account is successfully generated in the database, incorporating all the accurate inputs provided.
+- [x] Upon editing the user profile, the modified inputs are accurately displayed in the database.
+- [x] When an admin deletes a user profile, it is effectively eliminated from the database, thereby rendering it impossible to log in using the associated username and password.

+2. Task data:
+- [x] Upon creating a new task, the user's inputs are successfully saved, except for the time, which consistently defaults to 00:00.
+- [x] When editing a task, the changes made to the inputs are accurately updated in the database.
+- [x] When the task is deleted, it is accurately removed from the database.
+- [x] The task meta class effectively arranges tasks in the task list based on their due_date and priority values.

+3. Note data:
+- [x] Upon creating a new note, the user's inputs are successfully saved in the database.
+- [x] When editing a note, the changes made to the inputs are accurately updated in the database.
+- [x] When the note is deleted, it is accurately removed from the database.
+- [x] The note meta class effectively arranges notes in the note list based on their created_at.

+4. Habit data:
+- [x] Upon creating a new habit, the user's inputs are successfully saved in the database.
+- [x] When editing a habit, the changes made to the inputs are accurately updated in the database.
+- [x] When the habit is deleted, it is accurately removed from the database.
+- [x] The habit meta class effectively arranges habits in the habit list based on their priority.

+5. Event data:
+- [x] Upon creating a new event, the user's inputs are successfully saved in the database.
+- [x] When editing a event, the changes made to the inputs are accurately updated in the database.
+- [x] When the event is deleted, it is accurately removed from the database.
+- [x] The event meta class effectively arranges events in the event list based on their start_time and priority.

 ### *Front-End manual testing*